Non-destructive diagnostics and physics of dielectrics

 Jonscher, A. J. K.: Dielectric Relaxation in Solids.
 1. ed., London, Chelsea Dielectric Press, 1983

 Havriliak, S. Jr., Havriliak, S. J: Dielectric and Mechanical Relaxation in Materials: Analysis, Interpretation and Application to Polymers, Hanser/Gardner Publications, Inc., Cincinnati & Carl Hanser Verlag, München, 1997

 Planned learning activities and teaching methods

 Teaching methods depend on the type of course unit as specified in the article 7 of BUT Rules for Studies and Examinations.
-They include lectures, excercises and practical laboratories.
+They include lectures, excercises, computer laboratories and practical laboratories.
 Course is taking advantage of e-learning (Moodle) system.

 Assesment methods and criteria linked to learning outcomes

 - Evaluation of laboratory exercises - 20 b (total 4 reports)